-• Planning and Tracking Documents (e-mailed to teachers)
+• Planning and Tracking Documents (found on Google Drive)

 Within the teaching planning folder emailed to teachers there is a collection of blank planning templates.
 All plans are to be completed electronically and printed as often as the teacher prefers.
-The planning templates include:
+The templates include:

-- Integration Year Plan Template
+- Course Outline Template

-- Second Language Planning Template
+- Weekly Planning Template (updated annually)

+- Year Plan Template

-- Daily / Unit Plan Template
+- Daily / Unit Plan Templates

+- Literacy Planning Templates

-- Parent Communication Log also sent to teaching assistants (as outlined above)
+- Parent Communication Log

+also sent to teaching assistants (as outlined above)